SahanChowdhury/Principles-of-Data-Science/README.md

-London CO2 Emissions Analysis
+**A Data-Driven Exploration of CO2 Emissions in London**

 This project provides an in-depth evaluation of CO2 emissions across London’s boroughs.
 It factors in population data to determine which boroughs emit the most CO2 and investigates potential causes.
 Additionally, it explores mitigation strategies to help London achieve its carbon neutrality targets.

-Contents
+**Contents**

-Project Report: Detailed analysis and findings.
+1. Project Report: Detailed analysis and findings.

-Python Code
+2. Python Code

-Emission Data: Raw data on CO2 emissions in London.
+3. Emission Data: Raw data on CO2 emissions in London.

-Population Data: Population over time for each borough.
+4. Population Data: Population over time for each borough.